Causal Inference Using Augmented Epidemic Models: Examples

-For each $\beta_A$, we simulated 200 times series $Y_t$, \(t = 1, \dots, 120\), and for each time series, we obtained the MLEs of the $\beta$'s using the package \texttt{freqepid} \citep{bong}, assuming $Y_t$ was negative binomial with semi-mechanistic model mean in \cref{eq::bhatt} and reproduction number in \cref{eq::Rconfound}, that is $R(\bar{A}_t, \beta) = \frac{K}{1 + \exp(\beta_0 + \beta_X X_t + \beta_A A_t)}$.
-Note that the reproduction number model is correct, but with the latent phantom variables $U_t$ excluded since they are not observed. \cref{fig::conf_int_ML_bhatt} shows the averages of the 200 MLEs of $\beta_A$ plotted against the true $\beta_A$, along with 95\% confidence intervals.
+\cref{fig::conf_int_ML_bhatt} shows the averages of the 200 MLEs of $\beta_A$ plotted against the true $\beta_A$, along with 95\% confidence intervals.
 There is phantom bias.
-Note that there was no bias when we reproduced the simulation with \(\beta_U = 0 \) in \cref{eq::repro}, confirming that what we see in \cref{fig::conf_int_ML_bhatt} is due to phantom variables; see \cref{fig::conf_int_non_phantom_betas}.
+There was no bias when we reproduced the simulation with \(\beta_U = 0 \) in \cref{eq::repro}, confirming that what we see in \cref{fig::conf_int_ML_bhatt} is due to phantom variables; see \cref{fig::conf_int_non_phantom_betas}.